babashka/sci/README.md

 [More](#Usage) on how to use sci from Clojure.
 Use from [JavaScript](#use-from-javaScript).
 Use from [Java](#use-from-java).

-## Rationale
+## Why

-You want to evaluate code from user input, or use Clojure for a DSL inside configuration files, but `eval` isn't safe or simply doesn't work.
+You want to evaluate code from user input, or use Clojure for a DSL inside your project, but `eval` isn't safe or simply doesn't work.

 This library works with: